cgnkev/kettle/README.md

 * Hiding .js files after compilation
 * Hiding sourcemap files after compilation

+### Feedback
+Any feedback is highly appreciated.
+You can submit your feedback the Github way or leave a comment on [this page](http://brackets.dnbard.com/extension/kettle).
 ### FAQ

 How can I redirect the output to a separate file?